Quicklinks

 We hope this helps you through your filing process!

-Campaign Finance Portal - Candidates and Elected Officials can now file all of their reports to the Election Office online.
+Candidates and Elected Officials file all of their reports to the Elections Administrator's Office

-Candidate or Elected Official must fill out each form and return to our office: Form 1 Form 2
+Candidate or Elected Official must fill out each form and return to our office: Campaign Finance Security Form CFCP CTA C/OH

 • President: Donald J. Trump